Residual Test for the Third Gravitational-Wave Transient Catalog: Summary and Discussion

-\acknowledgments This work was supported by the National Natural Science Foundation of China (Grant Nos.
+\acknowledgments We thank the anonymous referee for constructive comments that improved this work.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
 12405065, 12305066, and 12465013).
 Ning Dai gratefully acknowledges support from the Research Center for Intelligent Data Inference and Secure Decision-Making (Grant No. KY2025PT10) and the Fundamental Research Fund (Grant No. 202405000023) of Suzhou Polytechnic University.